prorev/prorev.github.io/_posts/2022-03-15-object-detection.md

 ---

 Object detection is a machine learning technique used to identify and locate objects in images or videos.
-It's important for things like self-driving cars, security cameras, and medical imaging.
+It's important for things like self-driving cars, security cameras, medical imaging and more.

 Deep learning-based methods are popular and involve using neural networks to detect objects.
 Usually it requires a large dataset of labeled images for training.